-Cyberbullying, literally means harassing or causing harm to vulnerable targets mostly teenagers by means of internet and mobile technologies.
-As the prevalence of computers & phones increases among kids in India and lack of internet safety awareness, kids are more prone to be targeted for bullying over social media networks.
+Cyberbullying literally means harassing or causing harm to vulnerable targets mostly teenagers by means of the internet and mobile technologies.
+As the prevalence of computers & phones increases among kids in India and lack of awareness, kids are more prone to be targeted for bullying over social media networks.

 India ranks third in cyberbullying among kids

-Even though most Indian parents are unaware about cyberbullying, India ranks a disturbing 3rd after China and Singapore in cyberbullying among kids.
-According to a study by Microsoft, 1 in 5 children in India have experienced what can be termed as online bullying.
-According to another study by IPSOS, India reports the highest percentage of kids being bullied at 32%, compared to 15% in US and 13% in UK.
+Even though most Indian parents are unaware of cyberbullying, India ranks a disturbing 3rd after China and Singapore in cyberbullying among kids.
+According to a study by Microsoft, 1 in 5 children in India has experienced what can be termed as online bullying.
+According to another study by IPSOS, India reports the highest percentage of kids being bullied at 32%, compared to 15% in the US and 13% in the UK.

 What does a cyberbullying case look like?

 - Photoshopping the victim’s faces onto nude bodies and circulating it online.

 - Taking hidden pictures or hidden cam videos and sharing it online

 - The cyberbully posts details like email ids, address and phone number of the victims on social media networks which exposes them to perverts and harassers.

 - Targeting the victim with jokes, slander, hate messages or leaking their secrets online